aclark4life/blog-2017/2014/04/07/bro-do-you-even-pillow/index.rst

 ========================

 .. post:: 2014/04/07
+    :category: Pillow, Python

 .. image:: /images/bro-do-you-even-pillow.jpg
-    :alt: alternate text
+    :alt: Bro, do you even Pillow?

-`Pillow <https://github.com/python-imaging/Pillow>`_ is a fork of the Python Imaging Library.
-Here is an update on the status of the project.
+**`Pillow <https://github.com/python-imaging/Pillow>`_ is a fork of the Python Imaging Library.
+Here is an update on the status of the project.**

 2.4.0 released
 --------------